Gandi/gandi.cli/gandicli.man.rst

 * ``gandi vhost list`` show all the virtual host defined in Simple Hosting.
 Possible option are ``--names`` which add the name of the Simple Hosting instance on which the virtual host is setup, ``--ids`` which show the integer identificator and ``--limit INTEGER`` which show a subset of the full list of virtual host.

+* ``gandi vhost update host.domain.tld`` allow to activate SSL on this host.
+Possible options are ``--ssl`` to activate SSL on that host, ``--pk`` to give the private key used to generate the certificate if it's linked to the same account in certificate section, and ``--poll-cert`` to wait for certificate generation in case you want to get one with Gandi (certificate create can take some time to achieve).
 *  ``gandi vlan create`` add a new vlan.
 Mandatory options are ``--name TEXT`` for the label of the vlan, ``--datacenter FR|US|LU`` for the geographical datacenter as listed by ``gandi datacenters``.
 Possible options are ``--subnet`` to set a subnet and ``--gateway`` to set the gateway.
 The operation can be done as background process using the option ``--background`` (or ``--bg``).

 *  ``gandi vlan delete resource`` delete a vlan after asking for user validation.
 Possible option is ``--force`` to bypass the validation question; useful in non-interactive mode when scripting.
 Deletion can be done as background process using the option ``--background`` (or ``--bg``).